 These are just a few of many different things which an elder law attorney can help you to do.
 An experienced attorney will discuss your goals as well as your current situation and plans for the future in order to help you to identify the best approaches to take to making yourself and your family as secure as possible.

 How Does a Vermont Elder Law Attorney Help You?

-Unsworth LaPlante, PLC provides comprehensive elder law services to clients in areas throughout Vermont including in Burlington, Essex Junction, Montpelier, Rutland, White River Junction, St. Johnsbury and Newport.
-When you are ready to make sure you have a plan in place to protect your family and to ensure a secure future for yourself and your loved ones, give us a call at 802-879-7133 or contact us online.
+Unsworth LaPlante, PLLC provides comprehensive Elder Law and Medicaid Services to clients in areas throughout Vermont including in Burlington, Essex Junction, Montpelier, Rutland, White River Junction, St. Johnsbury and Newport.
+When you are ready to make sure you have a plan in place to protect your family and to ensure a secure future for yourself and your loved ones, give us a call in Vermont at 802-879-7133 or contact us online.